Alabama Chinese Drywall Litigation Attorneys

 Is There Defective Chinese Drywall in Your Home?

-At McCallum Hoaglund Cook & Irby, LLP, we help people whose homes have been compromised by construction defects including the installation of defective Chinese drywall.
+At McCallum Hoaglund & Irby, LLP, we help people whose homes have been compromised by construction defects including the installation of defective Chinese drywall.
 Most Chinese drywall was imported into the United States between 2002 and 2006.
 It is entirely possible that Chinese drywall was installed in your home before or after these dates, but this is the most likely time frame.
 Signs that you may have defective Chinese drywall include: